tobozo/LGFX_PPA/ReadMe.md

 See examples folder.

+### Developer notes

+`PPA_Sprite` inherits from `LGFX_Sprite`, however the buffer is aligned specially for ppa operation, and the bit depth is limited to 16-24-32 bits colors.

 ### Known bugs

 - ppa operations trigger screen flashes with arduino-esp32 v3.3.0 => downgrade to arduino-esp32 v3.2.1